Crepe Erase Intensive Body Repair Treatment Review

 • Antioxidant protection.

-Highly moisturizing: Crepe Erase Intensive Body Repair Treatment has a moisturizing rating of 6.4 out of 10.
+According to CreamScan analysis, Crepe Erase Intensive Body Repair Treatment is highly moisturizing, with a moisturizing rating of 6.4 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a low Humectancy of 2.9 out of 10 and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Butyrospermum Parkii (Shea) Butter (est. ≈9.0%), Theobroma Cacao (Cocoa) Seed Butter (est. ≈6.0%) and Cocos Nucifera (Coconut) Oil (est. ≈4.0%).